 Public Transportation in Belize

-People might think travelling in public transportation is dangerous.
-Well, I have to tell you are wrong if we are talking about Belize.
-If you are travelling to Belize but are on a budget: public transportations is a must for you!
-Get where you are going cheaper and faster.
-Here in Belize there are several public transportations that work every day, but of course, all within an hour schedule.
-Also, a great plus when moving around Belize with this rapid and cheap transit is you get to connect with locals and strike up a conversation.
+People may think using public transportation abroad is dangerous.
+Well, I have to tell you that is wrong if we are talking about Belize.
+If you are travelling to Belize on a budget: public transportation in Belize is a must for you!
+Get where you are going on the cheap.
+Pick up your kindle or e-reader and let someone else do the driving!
+Here in Belize, there are several public transportation companies and options: the bus, the water taxi, the shuttle, and flights.

 Here are some of the public transportation options in Belize and some tips and tricks to getting around.

 Updated January 2023.

 Table of Contents

 Buses: Cheapest Public Transportation in Belize

 This is the best option to travel around the mainland because it is cheap, reasonably reliable, and found across the country.
 One disclaimer: the bus schedule is not well documented, but you can surely get from one place to another if you start early.
 Some buses quit running at around 5 PM others will run their course till 8 PM.
 They start as early at 4 AM.
 TIP: Always “splurge” for the express bus when it is available, but don’t wait 30 minutes for an express bus if there’s a regular one in front of you.

 For the bus from Belize City to San Ignacio, you’ll want to head to the bus terminal in Belize City.
 You’ll want to grab a bus with “Benque” in the front window to catch the right bus from Belize City to San Ignacio.